Clinical & Coaching Supervision

 § NORMATIVE (Accountability) – supervision is concerned with maintaining and ensuring the safety and effectiveness of the supervisee’s practice work.

-My own research within mindfulness, compassion and stress management allows me to add a further dimension into my supervisor role.
+My research on mindfulness, compassion and stress management allows me to add a further dimension to my supervisor role.
 In addition to my experience, I have completed the SDS Essentials and Advanced (Level 3) Clinical Supervision course which allows me to be on the BPS Register of Applied Psychology Practice Supervisors.
 I am also a qualified supervisor on both the coaching directory and counselling directory.

 Regular Supervision for Counsellors (not trainees), Coaches, Supervisors and helping professions